csruiliu/ratchet/ratchet/README.md

-# Ratchet-DuckDB
+# Ratchet

+Ratchet is a prototype system for efficient fine-grained data analytic suspending and resuming

+Ratchet implementation is modified from DuckDB v0.7.1.

-Ratchet-DuckDB is a fine-grained suspend/resume prototype system modified from DuckDB 0.6.1.
+Ratchet implementation is modified from DuckDB v0.6.1.

 ## Prerequisite